-To overcome these limitations, the study proposes an improved method of data collection with the aid of dash cameras to simultaneously collect travel time, delay, and travel demand (boarding and alighting) data.

-Dashboard cameras, or simply dash cams, are onboard cameras placed on vehicle dashboards or windshields to collect video footage of the conditions in front of the vehicle.
-Other versions also include rear cameras to capture views from behind the vehicle, and inward-facing cameras to get videos of conditions inside the vehicle.
-Dash cams are installed mainly for safety - to provide video evidence in cases of road accidents or other crimes.
+73 To overcome these limitations, the study proposes an improved method of data collection 74 with the aid of dash cameras to simultaneously collect travel time, delay, and travel demand (boarding and alighting) data.
+Dashboard cameras, or simply dash cams, are on-board cameras 75 placed on vehicle dashboards or windshields to collect video footage of the conditions in front 76 77 of the vehicle.
+Other versions also include rear cameras to capture views from behind the 78 vehicle, and inward-facing cameras to get videos of conditions inside the vehicle.
+Dash cams 79 are installed mainly for safety - to provide video evidence in cases of road accidents or other 80 crimes.
 These devices have gained popularity in recent years and have become affordable and easily accessible in gadget shops located in malls and through online shopping.
+81

 The proposed method makes use of rearview mirror dash cameras to simultaneously record video footage outside the vehicle (road conditions, causes of delay) using the front camera, and inside the vehicle (loading and alighting) using the in-vehicle camera or a repurposed rear camera.
-For the study, the tests runs are conducted on UV Express Service vehicles.
 This paper covers the proposed methodology, and data validation tests conducted for the said method.

-1.1.
-Objectives
+88 1.1.
+Research Objectives